shadantech/Telco_Customer_Churn_Analysis/README.md

 Analyze customer demographics, services, and contract details to uncover churn patterns and actionable insights.

 ### **A — Action**
-- Cleaned and preprocessed the dataset
+- Cleaned and preprocessed the dataset using Power Query
 - Created DAX measures (e.g., Churn Rate, Retained Customers, Total Revenue, Tenure Groups)
 - Built an interactive Power BI dashboard with KPIs, filters, and business-focused visuals
 - Implemented a Reset Filters button for advanced interactivity